 Each donation is fully tax-deductible to the furthest extent of the law.

-The Marin Foundation takes, very seriously, the responsibility of being a faithful steward to every dollar donated to our work.
+The Marin Foundation takes the responsibility of being a faithful steward to every dollar donated to our work very seriously.
 Because we are a 501(c)(3) public charity, all of our tax records are open to public inspection.
-If you would like an official copy of any of The Marin Foundation’s yearly IRS returns, please call the Internal Revenue Service telephone assistance about Exempt Organizations from 7am-7pm CDT Monday-Friday at 877-829-5500.
-If you would like to see The Marin Foundation’s yearly tax returns please visit Guidestar.org.
+If you would like an official copy of any of The Marin Foundation’s yearly IRS returns, you can do one of the following: 1) call the Internal Revenue Service telephone assistance about Exempt Organizations from 7am-7pm CDT Monday-Friday at 877-829-5500; 2) visit The Marin Foundation on Guidestar.org; or 3) email themarinfoundation(at)gmail(dot)com with a request.
+Thank you.